 –Renee Schettler Rossi

 What Is A Fizz?

-In order to be a fizz, a cocktail needs to have soda water and either lemon or lime juice.
-This frozen cocktail has both the soda and the juice–and a generous amount of gin.
-A great summertime cooler.–Jessie Cross
+In order to be a fizz, a cocktail needs to have soda water and either lemon or lime juice, explains author Jessie Cross.
+This frozen cocktail has both soda and citrus—as well as a generous splash of gin.

 - 1 cup ice cubes

 - 3 ounces gin (make it a good one)

 - 1 1/2 teaspoons confectioners' sugar (it’ll dissolve more quickly than granulated or superfine sugar)

 - Soda water (or, if you have a sweet tooth, lemon-lime flavored soda or seltzer)